pestphp/docs/plugins/parallel.md

 <a name="laravel"></a>
 ## Laravel

+> **Note:** For a seamless experience, make sure you're running Laravel 8.55.0 or higher.

 If you're used to running your Laravel test suite with `php artisan test --parallel`, you don't need to do anything else.
 Pest is intelligent enough to detect that you want to run your Pest tests instead of